sirnacnud/AlertTones/README.md

 [![License](https://img.shields.io/cocoapods/l/AlertTones.svg?style=flat)](https://cocoapods.org/pods/AlertTones)
 [![Platform](https://img.shields.io/cocoapods/p/AlertTones.svg?style=flat)](https://cocoapods.org/pods/AlertTones)

+Swift library that provides support for using the iOS System Alert Tones from the Settings app.
+These are the default tones you can select when recieveing a message, found in: *Settings->Notifications->Messages->Sounds*.

+The library providers a picker UI similar to what is in the Settings app.
+Alternatively, if you want to use your own UI, you can use just the core functionality to access the alert tones files.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.